hurwitzlab/phage_detection_benchmarks/src/simulate_metagenomes/README.md

 ## `bracken_profiler.py`

-This script takes Bracken output and creates a profile for use in ISS.
+This script takes Bracken output and creates a profile for use in InSilicoSeq.
 Taxonomic IDs are used to join the Bracken output with my list of refseq genomes.
 Since not all genomes may be found, the abundances are rescaled so they still add to 1.
 The abundance profile is written to `*_profile.txt`.

-Additionally, a file is created (`*_files.txt`) that contains acession numbers, file globs, and sequence record IDs that are in the profile.
+Additionally, a file is created (`*_files.txt`) that contains acession numbers and file globs.
 The files that match these globs are the files that contain the sequences in the profile.

 Example usage
 ```